hype/HYPE_AS3/readme.txt

 arguments.
-The first says that we'll be making our circle instance follow the mouse, the second says how much spring there will be to it's movement and the third says how quickly the circle can move toward the mouse (0.1 means it can, at most move 10% of the way to the mouse on each step).
+The first says that we'll be making our circle instance follow the mouse, the second says how much spring there will be to it's movement and the third says how quickly the circle can move toward the mouse (0.1 means it can, at most, move 10% of the way to the mouse on each step).

 Now if you run your movie... nothing will happen!
 We have to start our behavior for it to work!
 To do so add this line: